9 Famous Traditional Board, Dice, and Card Games

 The objective of the game is to be the first team to reach 7 points.
 The game consists of a number of hands, each of which is worth one or more points, depending on the bid.
 After the game, remaining dominoes are referred to as the 'sleeping tiles'.

-4. Mancala Games
+4. Mancala Board and Seed Games

-5. Monopoly Game
+5. Monopoly Board Games

-The monopoly game, one of the best selling board games in the world, is one game where you have the chance to wheel and deal your way to the top anyway you choose.
+The monopoly game, one of the best selling board games in the world, is one game where you have the chance to wheel and deal your way to the top any way you choose.
 It offers the thrill of getting rich quick and acquiring various properties along the way.

 Named after the economic concept of the domination of the market by a single entity, it involves a bit of luck, with the rolling of the dice.
 This is a determining factor of the dice throw result, as it can allow a player to own key properties or lands on squares with high rents.

-Also, the initial misfortune of going last is a significant disadvantage because one is more likely to land on property which has already been bought and therefore be forced to pay rent to the owner, instead of having the opportunity to purchase his own property.
+Also, the initial misfortune of going last is a significant disadvantage because one is more likely to land on a property which has already been bought and therefore be forced to pay rent to the owner, instead of having the opportunity to purchase his own property.

 The players are represented by tiny metal pieces moved around the perimeter of the board, depending on the throw of the 2 dice.